ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old
-v1- added ExDet and MIC for global model v2- added grey area to each figure to represent bg area
+v1- added ExDet and MIC for global model v2- added grey area to each figure to represent bg area v3- 2024-08-09- rework- updated SLF presence data and inclusion of other SSP scenarios